Rapier (missile): Rapier

 On a parallel track, the RAF Regiment had been looking for a short-range weapon for airfield defense.
 Eventually, this led to the development of the Tigercat system in 1967, an adaptation of the Seacat naval surface-to-air missile system.
-Tigercat was similar to Rapier in basic concept, but based on older technologies and thus somewhat larger and heavier while offering lower performance.
+Tigercat was similar to Rapier in basic concept, but based on older technologies and thus somewhat larger and heavier while offering less range and much slower speeds.
 Tigercat was introduced into service with No 48 Squadron RAF Regiment in 1968, giving the RAF Regiment the UK's first effective fully air portable low-level SAM system and valuable experience in operating systems of this type.
 In 1972 a trials unit known as the Rapier Pilot Battery was formed jointly by No 63 Squadron RAF Regiment and 9 (Plassey) Light Air Defence Battery Royal Artillery.
 Comprehensive trials ended in 1973 and the first Rapier unit in British service, No. 63 Squadron, deployed to its operational station in Germany in mid-1974.

 In the 1980s, a new training simulator system was constructed in Stevenage.
 This consisted of a 10 m radius hemispherical dome whose inside surface was used as a movie screen onto which terrain images were projected.
 A copper vapor laser projected images of targets and the missiles in-flight on top of the background imagery, while a smaller helium-neon laser simulated the Rapier's tracking flare.
 A complete Rapier targeting unit was placed in the center of the dome, and its guidance signals were captured and sent to the simulator to update the position of the missile.
 The projected laser imagery was bright enough that it could be tracked by IR imagers and seekers, allowing it to be used with the updated Darkfire versions of the Rapier with their IR cameras, or other IR seeking missiles like the Stinger.
 This system was sold separately for use with other missile systems under the name British Aerospace Microdome.